Coordination and collaboration practices; crowdsourcing for innovation; evidence-based healthcare and healthcare resource management practices.

-More recently, I have been studying the emergence of crowdsourcing as a novel IT-enabled organizational model for innovation.
+More recently, I have been studying the emergence of crowdsourcing as a novel IT-enabled organizational form for innovation.
 I have also been exploring potential consequences with regard to the diverse approaches (ranging from e.g., design thinking to broadcast search) organizational actors could adopt to generate novel ideas and innovate.

 I generally employ qualitative methods (e.g., field observations, interviews) and make use of social theories, such as practice theories and pragmatic sociology.

-Industry focus: healthcare, crowdsourcing intermediaries, innovation consulting, construction
+Industry focus: healthcare, crowdsourcing intermediaries, innovation consulting

 Manos holds a Bachelor's Degree in Business Administration (Athens University of Economics and Business), a MSc in Operational Research and Management Science (with distinction, Aston Business School), and a PhD in Organization Studies (Liverpool University).

 Manos is an invited member of the ESRC Peer Review College and acts as a reviewer for ESRC, the US National Science Foundation as well as leading management journals, such as Information Systems Research, Organisation Studies and BMJ.